cuga-rajal/opensim_apple_arm64/README.md

 overwrite it with the file provided.
 If you are already in a terminal you will need to close it and open a new one to take effect, or you can type:

-  `source /etc/bashrc`
+	source /etc/bashrc

 You also need to set your default shell to /bin/bash, by using the Users and Groups preference pane.
 Right-click on a user and select Advanced Options.
-This opens a windows where you can set your default shell to /bin/bash.
-This is the preferred shell when working with older unmanaged software.
+This opens a window where you can set your default shell to /bin/bash.
+Bash is the preferred shell when working with older unmanaged software.

 Next you will need to install the latest Xcode Command Line Tools which is